 Chill for at least one hour.

-Transfer to wire racks to cool.
+Transfer to wire racks to cool completely.

-Mix together sugar and milk
+Whisk together sugar and milk

-Add meringue powder and extract
+Whisk in the meringue powder and extract.

 Ice cookies by either painting the icing on with a small paintbrush or using a squeeze bottle for the outline and flood method.